fish-quant/fq-segmentation/docs/analysis-segmentation.md

 ![segmentation__nuclei](img/segmentation__nuclei.png)

+### Resizing can speed up prediction & yield better results

+We found that resizing images before segmentation can yield better results for certain images.
+Also, it will lead to faster computation time.
+In case you resize the images, we implemented a post-processing routine that will resize the predicted masks back to the original image size.

+Resizing can be specified in two ways

+1. **Scaling factor** recommended]: simply add an integer value.
+The actual image size will then be divided by this factor to obtain the new size, i.e. a value of 2 will resize an image 512x512 to 256x256.
+2. **New size**: you can directly define the new size of the image, e.g. 256x256.
+Please note that this size will be applied to all images, independly of their size.
+This option is hence not suitable if your data-sets contain differently sized images.

 ## Recommended workflow

 The default settings of the plugins allow to quickly perform the recommended workflow.
 You only have